Nothing will stand in your way

 1. Nothing For My Mum 2.
 Two Sides Terror 3.
 Theotocy (Terminal Terror) 4.
 Creation Of Violation 5.
 Pool Of Blood 6.
 Distress And Death 7.
 Adult Machine 8.
 Malicious Race 9.
 Tradition Of Fatality

-For Holy Moses, Terminal Terror was a much needed return to the higher quality level of their older albums.
-In fact, Nothing For My Mum starts off like a cheap imitation of Current Of Death, but it soon becomes clear that this album has a completely original feel of its own.
-Initially the most surprising thing is the vocals that are now closer to death metal vocals than ever before, however, after you get used to the change of style it only feels appropriate considering the totally evil mood of this album.
-Terminal Terror sounds like a darker and more mature version of Finished With The Dogs with depressive lyrics about real-life terrors, and the eerie arrangements on songs like Creation Of Violation and Pool Of Blood create a more menacing atmosphere than The New Machine Of Liechtenstein ever.
-Complete with absolute aggression and some of the better riffs around, Terminal Terror is one of the most profilic Holy Moses albums ever and effectively regains a lot of the credibility that was lost with the mediocre World Chaos.
+For Holy Moses Terminal Terror was a much needed return to the level of consistent high quality that was last observed on Finished With The Dogs.
+The opening track Nothing For My Mum may start off sounding like a cheap imitation of Current Of Death at first, but it quickly becomes evident that this release has a completely original feel of its own.
+Initially the most surprising thing must be about the vocals that are often closer to death metal growls than ever before, however, after you get used to this style, it only seems appropriate considering the totally evil mood of this album.
+The dark and depressing lyrics focus on real-life terrors, and some eerie and unnerving arrangements on songs like Creation Of Violation and Pool Of Blood create a lot more menacing atmosphere than The New Machine Of Liechtenstein ever did.
+Complete with some of the heaviest riffs around, Terminal Terror is one of the most striking Holy Moses albums ever and effectively restores a lot of credibility that the band already seemed to have started losing before this release.

 HOLY MOSES - Reborn Dogs